algorandfoundation/docs/docs/features/asc1/stateful/sdks.md

 # Application Lifecycle

-This guide follows an application throughout its lifecycle from initial creation, to usage, to modification and finally deletion.
-The application is a variation of the Hello World counter application.
+This guide follows an application throughout its [lifecycle](stateful.md/#the-lifecycle-of-a-stateful-smart-contract) from initial creation, to usage, to modification and finally deletion.
+The application is a variation of the [Hello World](hello_world.md) counter application.
 Initially, the application stores the number of times called within its _global state_ and also stores the number of times each user account calls the application within their _local state_.
-Midway through the lifecycle the application is upgraded to add an additional key:value pair to the user's _local storage_ for storing the call timestamp.
-TODO: !!! info cannot change schema
+Midway through the lifecycle, the application is upgraded to add an additional key:value pair to the user's _local storage_ for storing the call timestamp.

 # Environment Setup